Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/02-introduction-to-igv.md

 IGV also allows us to visualize a number of other genomic file types beyond BAM and VCF files.
 Very often in genomics experiments, we are interested in identifying regions of the genome that demonstrate increased signal compared to background.
 For example, DNA regions immunoprecipitated with a transcription-factor specific antibody in a ChIP-seq experiment.

-In such experiments, we are usually interested in **which regions** show increased signal, which we call *peaks* and often store the genomic corrdinates for these peaks in BED format.
+In such experiments, we are usually interested in **which regions** show increased signal, which we call *peaks* and often store the genomic coordinates for these peaks in BED format.

 We are also often in interested in *how much signal* these regions show in comparison to their surrounding regions, and commonly represent these data using the BigWig file format, often referred to as a *signal track*.